-Like any good story, it is best to start in the beginning… when my world was much smaller and my family was even smaller yet.
-My wife, Cathy, and I were living in Troy, Idaho – a small northern town not far from the University of Idaho where we met.
+Like any good story, it is best to start in the beginning… when my world was small and my family was even smaller.
+My wife, Cathy, and I were living in Troy, Idaho – a small northern town not far from where we met, attending the University of Idaho.
 Moscow, Idaho had been my home since I was 12.
-Cathy was working for the Washington State Auditor’s Office and I was bouncing around between house painting, artwork and spending a lot of time as a volunteer fireman and EMT on the local volunteer department.
+Cathy was working for the Washington State Auditor’s Office and I was bouncing around between house painting, and artwork, and spending a lot of time as a volunteer fireman and EMT with the local volunteer department.

 Neither of us was satisfied with the life we were living – both from a spiritual and relational standpoint.
-Although we did have good times, we knew we were not living as we should be.
+Although we did have good times, we knew we were not living Christlike lives.
 In addition, like many others, we were up to ears in debt.
-What looked like a good life on the outside was truly a face for the world and didn’t reflect truth.
+What looked like a good life on the outside was truly just a face for the world and didn’t reflect the truth.

-Anyway, one weekend, Cathy’s office sent her to Seattle for a training seminar focused on helping the people make a plan for their career – sort of a vision session.
+Anyway, one weekend, Cathy’s employer sent her to Seattle for a training seminar focused on helping people make a plan for their career – sort of a vision session.
 The speaker challenged Cathy to look at her dreams.
-Homework was assigned & being a high achiever she is, she determined to complete it.
-I had come with her so we talked about our dreams as a couple.
+I had traveled with her, so we talked about our dreams as a couple.
 As we discussed the speaker’s challenge, we realized we weren’t fulfilled because we had too small a vision for who we were and what our purpose in life was.
 We find it rather ironic that Cathy’s office sent her to a conference that was pivotal in her resignation shortly thereafter.

-We were not quite sure exactly where we would head, or what we would do, but we knew we needed a life change and adventure.
-We also knew that Alaska would be somehow part of that adventure.
-The brand new house we built and lived in for just short of a year sold in 3 days.
-We had a garage sale and sold 90% of our possessions, all without a real plan of how, when, or where we were headed.
-In hind site, I wish we would have simply biked up the Alcan.
-However, we used our money, purchased a used Ford F-250 and a 26 foot Cobra Sierra trailer, and headed out.
+The brand new house we had built. and lived in for less than a year. sold in just 3 days.
+We had a garage sale and sold 90% of our possessions.
+We had no plan, but we were traveling light!
+In hindsight, I wish we would have simply biked up the Alcan.
+However, we used our money to purchase a used Ford F-250 and a 26-foot Cobra Sierra trailer and headed out.
 We received varied responses from those we shared our dreaming with.
 Most commented.
 “You What?!!!”
-“You gave up a perfectly good state job to do What!?”
-“You’re crazy!”
-“What will you do for work?!”
-And of course, a very few said, “Good for you.
+And of course, very few said, “Good for you.
 Go, live an adventure.
 I wish I was coming with you.”
-It was an amazing time of fear, excitement, and a sense of the unknown.
-It was just what we needed but hadn’t realized it until we were doing it.
+It was a time of fear, excitement, and a sense of the unknown.
+It was just what we needed.

-We staged our trip at Cathy’s parent’s farm in northern Washington.
-We spent a week preparing our trailer and our hearts for the adventure up the highway.
-I can not describe how big this trip was for us.
-At the time, driving 80 miles to Spokane, WA seemed like a massive road trip and our one trip to Yellowstone seemed like an African Safari compared to the life we lived consisting of small towns and clear cuts.
-In fact, my mentor was a self described “Stump Jumper” that had never flown in an airplane and had never been out of the Pacific Northwest.
+We staged our trip at Cathy’s parent’s farm in northern Washington, spending a week preparing our trailer and our hearts for the adventure North.
+I cannot describe how monumental this trip was for us.
+At the time, driving 80 miles to Spokane, WA seemed like a massive road trip, and our one vacation to Yellowstone seemed like an African Safari!
+We had lived most of our lives in small, sleepy towns with smooth roads.

-If you have never traveled the Alaska Highway, it is a lifetime must do.
+If you have never traveled the Alaska Highway, it is a lifetime must do!
 There are amazing stretches of forest and mountains without the usual markings of roads and clear cuts.
-You will be blessed with a continuos change in wild life and scenery that, by itself, makes the trip worth while.
-As we traveled, each mile closer to Alaska we realized that the goal of reaching Alaska was now a big deal.
-We sensed a little of what the early explorers must have felt when they came to Alaska in search of gold, furs, and land.
+You will be blessed with a constant change in wildlife and scenery.
+As we traveled each mile closer to Alaska, we realized that the goal of reaching Alaska was now a big deal.
+We sensed a little of what the early explorers must have felt when they traveled to Alaska in search of gold, furs, and land.

-‘So, you mean you have never caught a salmon before?’
-My new boss, Mark Miller of the Talaheim Lodge, asked with an incredulous expression on his face.
+“You’ve never caught a salmon?!,” the owner of Talaheim Lodge asked with an incredulous expression on his face.
 He assessed this new detail.
-Nope, but I have caught a lot of rainbow and brook trout with worms and hooks back in the small streams of Idaho…..
+Nope, but I had caught a lot of rainbow and brook trout with worms and hooks back in the small streams of Idaho…..

 3 weeks earlier I had responded to a newspaper ad as we sat eating a burger in Palmer, newly converted Alaskans.
 It read: ‘Looking for for a couple to work at a remote fishing and hunting lodge on the Talachulitna River.’

 It was a summer of adventure and learning for both of us.
 I guided from early in the morning until late every evening.
-As a guide, I shared a wonderful full course 5 star meal each evening with clients.
-Cathy learned to cook Alaska style and cleaned cabins.
+As a guide, I shared a wonderful full course 5-star meal each evening with clients.
+Cathy learned to cook Alaska-style and cleaned cabins.
 She now knows that she does not want to run a lodge.
 She did, however, keep a wonderful attitude and grew quite a bit in the experience.
-I received most of my training from a then baby faced Luke Miller, the boss’ 14 year old son, who truly was a master at running jet boats, rafts, fishing and is now a full time Beaver pilot.
-Clients would want to ride with me because of my perceived experience but the reality was this 14 year old was twice the guide.
+I received most of my training from a then baby-faced Luke Miller, the boss’ 14-year-old son, who truly was a master at running jet boats, rafts, and fishing – and is now a full-time Beaver pilot.
+Clients would want to ride with me because of my perceived experience but the reality was this 14-year-old was twice the guide.
 He was gracious and willingly trained me.
 I humbly accepted.

 Although we were invited to come back the following summer we both knew that the guide life was not one that fit our skills and abilities.
 We headed back to Anchorage to see what the next adventure would be.

-Along with growing our business we were also growing our family.
-We were blessed with 2 sons, Caleb Hunter Law born February, 2001 and Joshua Fisher Law born January, 2004.
-And, most recently we were surprised on Dec.
-3, 2009 with Triplets.
-Yep, you hear that correctly TRIPLETS.
-Daniel Boone, Gabriel Gunner and Josiah Trapper now make it 5 boys… and a good reason to buy a bigger boat.
+Along with growing our business, we were also growing our family.
+We were blessed with 2 sons, Caleb Hunter Law, and Joshua Fisher Law.
+For our 20th wedding anniversary, we were surprised with Triplets.
+Yep, you hear that correctly TRIPLETS, Daniel Boone, Gabriel Gunner, and Josiah Trapper.
+So now multiples run in our family and we have 5 boys; truly the biggest blessing in life.